 The problem mirrors one which sent shockwaves through schools and universities some years ago.
-In Moorehouse v University of New South Wales, the High Court of Australia held that the university had infringed copyright by authorising students to make copies of copyright works.
-The acts of authorisation amounted only to this; that the university made available a photocopier in the library, which students were able to use for the purposes of making copies of portions of books.
-It was aware that students frequently made copies which were more substantial than qualified for fair use.
+In Moorhouse v University of New South Wales, the High Court of Australia held that the University had infringed copyright by authorising students to make copies of copyright works.
+The acts of authorisation amounted only to this: that the University made available in the library a photocopier which students were able to use for the purposes of making copies of portions of books.
+The University was aware that students frequently made copies which were more substantial than qualified for fair use.

-Since Moorehouse's case, educational institutions have taken various steps to deter students from making infringing copies, whilst permitting them to make non-infringing copies.
+Since Moorhouse's case, educational institutions have taken various steps to deter students from making infringing copies, whilst permitting them to make non-infringing copies

 Does a service provider authorise copying?
-The answer will vary according to circumstances; but in many cases, the answer will be "Yes".
+The answer will vary according to circumstances, but in many cases the answer will be Yes.
 There is substantial scope for service providers to be held liable for authorising infringement of copyright.
 They should make sure that they have permission to place on the Net the material which they do place there.
-More particularly, they should make sure that they have the author's permission to authorise the reproduction of the work.
+More particularly they should make sure that they have the author's permission to authorise the reproduction of the work